 SOC 2802 Gender and the Military: 3 semester hours

 Same as MVS 2130 and GS 2130.
 This course investigates how the military treats gender difference, explores how military culture is defined, and how gender is a socially constructed concept.
 Topics may include military culture, gender construction, and how gender and sexuality issues affect military readiness and effectiveness.

 Prerequisite: SOC 1010 or consent of instructor.
 The nature of sociological theory.
 An investigation of theory from Comte through contemporary developments.
 Contributions made by theorists in related disciplines.

 Same as ANTHRO 3220.
-Prerequisite: SOC 1010 or ANTHRO 1011 and MATH 1020 or MATH 1030.
-Issues and techniques of statistical analysis relevant to quantitative sociological research e.g. elementary probability, measurements of central tendency and dispersion, measures of relationships including linear regression and correlation, inferential and nonparametric statistics.
+Prerequisites: MATH 1020.
+This course examines issues and techniques of statistical analysis relevant to quantitative sociological research, such as elementary probability, measurements of central tendency and dispersion, measures of relationships including linear regression and correlation, inferential and nonparametric statistics.
 The course includes an introduction to computer-based statistical analysis.

-SOC 3224 Families in Global Perspective: 3 semester hours
+SOC 3221 Qualitative Methods in Social Research: 3 semester hours

 SOC 3291 Current Issues in Sociology: 3 semester hours

 SOC 3300 The Social Construction of Aging and Ageism: 3 semester hours